adrianghub/x13/README.md

 ## KA:

-- Project all done with use of .scss and ready-to-use bootstrap components,
+- Create project using .scss and ready-to-use bootstrap components,
-- Use imported by .scss,
+- Use of imported by .scss,
 - Use !default flag for bootstrap variables in order to not override core .scss structure while modifying variables.

 ## TODO:

-Install bootstrap via npm with jQuery i
+- Install bootstrap via npm with jQuery,
-Compile all setup files via webpack - ready to use boilerplate https://github.com/WeAreAthlon/frontend-webpack-boilerplate.
+- Compile all setup files via webpack - ready to use boilerplate https://github.com/WeAreAthlon/frontend-webpack-boilerplate.

 __For the most part take advantage of boostrap components__